British Airways: 2020s

 In the summer of 2022, Unite and GMB union members backed a proposal to strike during the summer holiday at Heathrow airport.
 Strikes were proposed amid staffing shortages and low wages, as reported by union representatives.

 Legal issues

 British Airways has been involved in several class action lawsuits, in addition to other legal disputes.
 In 2018, the company settled a UK-based class action suit for a data breach.
-In 2023, the company was required to pay $1.1 million USD as the United States government found they refused to pay refunds in a timely manner.
+In 2023, the company was required to pay US$1.1 million as the United States government found they refused to pay refunds in a timely manner.
 British Airways was in violation of the US Department of Transportation rules on refunds for cancelled flights.